 “Paying as you go,” as Abby put it, is a great way to avoid hefty interest rates on student loans as you gain your education.
 At Henry Ford Community College in Michigan, this is referred to as “EZ Pay,” which is a tuition management plan that helps you budget your tuition and other educational expenses.
 You make monthly payments without interest, and the amount you’re paying each month is flexible.
 Lots of community colleges offer programs like these to help graduates start off their career without any debt.
 At both HFCC and San Jacinto College, a community college in Texas, the only extra fee incurred with these installment payment plans are a $25 charge to enroll for the payment plan online.
 Much better than paying thousands to borrow money for a pricey state school or liberal arts college!

-Derrek Thomas, a senior at Bloomsburg University of Pennsylvania, also started his education at HACC before transferring.
+Derrek Thomas, a recent grad of Bloomsburg University of Pennsylvania, also started his education at HACC before transferring.
 “I worked a full-time job while taking a full course load and ended up making more than I was spending on the tuition,” Derrek says.

 2) If you’re still living at home, everyone else is jealous

 Okay, we’ll admit that living in a dorm for the first time can be pretty cool because you get to make new friends.
 But whoa, dorm life is expensive!
 The price you pay for residence hall life—from the dorm itself to a meal plan to the campus activity fees and everything else that’s included—is sky-high.
 At home, you (generally) don’t have to pay for any of that!
 You’ve got Mom’s home-cooked meals, free living, and usually free laundry.
 Maybe your parents make you do chores around the house, but chances are that you aren’t going to have to cover the cable bill or do the household grocery shopping every week.